The ribbon category of representations of a crossed module: Characters on representations of a crossed module of finite groups

-We can give a fairly precise description of the character table of a crossed module of finite groups.
-The tables are diagonal by block tables for which each diagonal block is the character table of the stabilizers of representants of the orbits.
-Indeed, we have already seen that an irreducible character is non-zero only over a single orbit of $H$ under the action of $G$, and then only over the stabilizer of elements of this particular orbit for the variable that lives in $G$.
-Moreover, characters are class functions and, as such, their values are determined only by their values over a set of representatives of orbits.
+Here $0$ represents a table of the appropriate size, such that each cell is filled with the number $0$. \end{Proposition} \begin{proof} We already proved that an irreducible character is non-zero only for a single orbit of $X$ under the action of $G$, and then only for the stabilizer of elements of this particular orbit for the variable that lives in $G$.
+Moreover, characters are class functions and, as such, their values are determined only by their values for a set of representatives of orbits.